gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 operator precedence.

-The lesson reinforces by asking the pupils to type in another program reinforcing the skills and approach needed to create and run a Go program.
+The lesson reinforces by asking the pupils to type in another program bolstering the skills and approach needed to create and run a Go program.

 ### Objective
-The objective is to reinforces the class knowledge of numbers ans simple sums in Go and to reinforce the skills needed to create and run a Go program.
+The objective is to reinforce the class knowledge of numbers and simple sums in Go and to reinforce the skills needed to create and run a Go program.

-The pupils are introduces to brackets and shown how to use them to group terms.
+The pupils are introduced to brackets and shown how to use them to group terms.
 The pupils are also introduced to the idea of operator precedence.

 Creating this program will require the class to use the text editor